kris-classes/6426-s1-2020/Assignment/Yolanda/README.md

 Examples of stacks in "real life":
     The stack of trays in a cafeteria;
     A stack of plates in a cupboard;
     A driveway that is only one car wide.
-[Riley, p.
-290] Examples of stacks in computing:
+Examples of stacks in computing:
     Back/Forward stacks on browsers;
     Undo/Redo stacks in Excel or Word;